johnnyfarraj/techwriter/README.md

 ###
 * Created [MaqamWorld](http://maqamworld.com), the leading internet resource for Arabic music theory, with over 500 daily active users, translated into 8 languages.
 For a sample of the writing and organization I recommend looking at [The Arabic Maqam](https://maqamworld.com/en/maqam.php) Page.

-* Co-Authored [Inside Arabic Music](https://www.amazon.com/Inside-Arabic-Music-Performance-Century/dp/0190658363), Oxford University Press (2019), a referece book on Arabic music theory and performance in the 20th century, with over 4000 copies sold.
-Some of the reader feedback from:
+* Co-Authored [Inside Arabic Music](https://www.amazon.com/Inside-Arabic-Music-Performance-Century/dp/0190658363), Oxford University Press (2019), a referece book on Arabic music theory and performance, with over 4000 copies sold.
+Some of the reader feedback from Amazon:

 > “In terms of structure, _Inside Arabic Music_ is a marvel in readability.
 With each chapter limited to about 20 pages, the authors masterfully discuss a massive amount of information in a lucid language.”